bdurand/lumberjack_json_device/README.md

 device = Lumberjack::JsonDevice.new(STDOUT, post_processor: ->(data) { param_filter.filter(data) }
 ```

-Note that all hash keys will be strings.If the post processor does not return a hash, it will be ignored.
+Note that all hash keys will be strings and the values will be JSON-safe.
+If the post processor does not return a hash, it will be ignored.

 ### Pretty Printing